natalia-ku/capstone/README.md

 * Search for activities near you
 * Search by name/description/sport type etc.
-* Filter activities by sport type (more than 20 different sport types) Filter by upcoming and past activities
+* Filter activities by sport type (more than 20 different sport types)
+* Filter by upcoming and past activities
-See events on list and map
+* See events on list and map
-Singed in users can  easily create new sporting events Sportmate can add activities to your calendar Sportmate provides direction to sport events using Google Maps Easily Sign in / Sign up using email and password
+* Singed in users can  easily create new sporting events
+* Sportmate can add activities to your calendar
+* Sportmate provides direction to sport events using Google Maps
+* Easily Sign in / Sign up using email and password
-For signed in users event Info page provides detailed info about event details and people who are attending event.
+* For signed in users event Info page provides detailed info about event details and people who are attending event.
-Event attendees can chat with others event’s participants in Event Chat Event Chat may send you push notification, so you will never miss important information Signed in users can see other people profile with user info and events, he/she organized and attended You can rate your past events.
+* Event attendees can chat with others event’s participants in Event Chat
+* Event Chat may send you push notification, so you will never miss important information
+* Signed in users can see other people profile with user info and events, he/she organized and attended
+* User can rate your past events.
-Event’s organized can get average rating of events he created Event organizer can edit info or delete event
+* Event’s organized can get average rating of events he created
+* Event organizer can edit info or delete event

 ### Personal Learning Goals
- improve knowledge of Java
+ *  improve knowledge of Java

- learn how to build app for mobile phones (android)
+ *  learn how to build app for mobile phones (android)

- improve knowledge in backend
+ *  improve knowledge in backend

- learn NoSQL Database (Firebase Realtime Database)
+ *  learn NoSQL Database (Firebase Realtime Database)

- learn more about Google Maps API
+ * learn more about Google Maps API

  __Technology selections__:

-  Android (using Java)
+ * Android (using Java)

- Firebase Realtime Database
+ * Firebase Realtime Database

- Firebase Auth
+ * Firebase Auth

- Firebase Messanger
+ * Firebase Messanger

- Google Maps API
+ * Google Maps API

- Deployment to Google Play Store
+ * Deployment to Google Play Store